Shilpa1100/CrawlerApp/README.md

 UI installation:

-1. Go insto UI folder
+1. Go inside UI folder
 2. Run `npm install` in order to install the following npm package dependencies.
 3. Start UI by running `npm run dev` in the command line.